tiofani03/vaingloryApp-Android/README.md

 ### How to Use
 1. Clone this repository to your device.
-2. Open the project using Android Studio or another IDE.
+2. Open the project using Android Studio.
 3. Run the application on an emulator or physical device.

 ### Contribution